u101/lightjs_dotnet/README.md

 # Light JS
 LightJS is a javascript-like language compiler and runtime written in C#

-All LightJS code is valid javascript code, but not all javascript is valid LightJS code

 LightJS has no external dependencies

 This is the Preview version, not everything well tested, some features are not implemented yet